Church of Our Lady and St Nicholas, Liverpool: Reformation and beyond

 During the English Reformation, the chantries were abolished.
 The building was adapted in stages to suit the form of worship found in the Book of Common Prayer.
 Between 1673 and 1718, the building was extended piecemeal, and galleries were built to seat the increasing population of Liverpool.
 A spire was added in 1746.

 In 1699 Liverpool, now with a population of about 5,000 people, was created an independent parish with (unusually) two parish churches and two rectors.
 Our Lady and St Nicholas (the "Old Church" or St Nicks) and the new parish church of St Peter's were established as the parish churches.
+An inventory of the church's goods was taken every Eastertide from 1681 to 1794 and again in 1893 for both churches.
 In 1775, the parish decided to rebuild the walls of the existing church.
 The galleries were kept, as the congregation paid pew rents.
 A new roof was set atop classical columns, which rested on medieval bases.
 The reconstructed church had walls four feet longer than the original structure.

-By the year 1865, there were 27 churches in the parish, housing around 275,000 people.
+By the year 1865, there were 27 churches in the parish, serving around 275,000 people.
 Since 1916 Our Lady and St Nicholas has been the Parish Church of Liverpool.
 St Peter's, which was situated in Church Street, was demolished in 1922, having served as pro-cathedral for the Anglican Diocese of Liverpool.